 In the course of an investigation into your trucking accident case, liability will be determined to fall on the truck driver, trucking company, independent contractor, or other involved parties.
 If trucking companies are held responsible for the crash, even if the truck driver was at fault for being over the legal BAC limit, you have legal rights to sue them for damages.

-If you choose to sue the trucking company, you will need a qualified personal injury and accident lawyer on your side to help fight your case.
+If you choose to sue the trucking company, you will need a qualified personal injury and truck accident lawyer on your side to help fight your case.
 A large truck company will have a team of lawyers and a big insurance company to help defend them and devalue your case.

 If your accident resulted in serious injury, you have legal rights to pursue a lawsuit against negligent and responsible parties.
 However, if you only sustained minor injuries or property damage, Florida No-Fault law rules that personal insurance companies will have to cover damages related to the incident, regardless of responsibility.